 Health and research records of all types may be coded in a prospective manner.
 AIS codes may be assigned using algorithms that map other commonly used disease and injury codes — such as the WHO-originated International Classification of Diseases.
 Some of these maps have been programmed into trauma registry and medical record software, and may be proprietary tools.
 Some others have been made available by the original developers.

 The AIS has been continuously improved since its inception.
-The current edition, AIS© 2005 Update 2008, represents a five-year revision process involving hundreds of contributors in the USA, Canada, Australia, New Zealand and numerous European countries.
-The AIS© 2005 Update 2008 is significant in its total restructuring of injury classifications for both upper and lower extremities, and the pelvis, body regions that are significant in nonfatal long-term impairment and disability.
-The new classifications give in-depth researchers and investigators a tool to record injuries in these body regions with greater precision and detail.
-Click Here for additional guidelines for correct coding using AIS 2005 Update 2008.
+The AIS© 2005 Update 2008, represents a five-year revision process involving hundreds of contributors in the USA, Canada, Australia, New Zealand and numerous European countries.
+The AIS 2005 Update 2008 is significant in its total restructuring of injury classifications for both upper and lower extremities, and the pelvis, body regions that are significant in nonfatal long-term impairment and disability.
+Click here for additional guidelines for correct coding using AIS 2005 Update 2008.